Early Education and Childcare Provision in Liverpool

 Types of Early education and childcare provision

 - Childminders - offer full and part-time care, play and learning opportunities for children, usually in the child-minder's own home.
 Childminders are self-employed and may be flexible in the hours they work, offering early mornings, evenings and weekend care.
-They offer

 - Day nurseries - are primarily for children under 5 to play and learn in a group environment, offering full and part-time places.
 All children aged 3 and 4 years are entitled to a free nursery place, some 2 year olds can also access free nursery places.